A high quality accessory for the Mavic 2 drone, but non-pros are unlikely to get their money’s worth.

-DJI’s Mavic 2 drones are among the most user-friendly flying cameras around, but that doesn’t mean there’s no room for improvement.
+DJI’s Mavic 2 drones are among the most user-friendly flying cameras around, but that doesn’t mean there isn’t room for improvement.

-One area that owners have been keen to see upgraded is the controller, which is why DJI has just released a new accessory called the DJI Smart Controller.
+One area that flyers have been keen to see upgraded is the controller, which is why DJI has just released a new accessory called the DJI Smart Controller.